 Sonia Deraîche is a Coordinator at SPHERE, an organization dedicated to work inclusion of people with disabilities.
 Sonia and her team of Employment Specialists are located in Montreal and Quebec and they work together to develop programs and services for people with all types of disabilities.
-One of her goal is to work with partners to develop training and integration projects for groups and for individuals living with professional challenges and needing support to access the labour market.
-Sonia also oversees the self-employment program for people starting their own businesses or income generating activities.
+One of her goals is to work with partners to develop training and integration projects for groups and for individuals living with professional challenges and needing support to access the labour market.
+Sonia also oversees the self-employment program for people starting their own businesses or income-generating activities.
 Sonia previously worked as an Executive Director in a Specialized Employment Agency for PWD for several years.
 Also, she has worked as an Employment Counsellor in Ontario with youths and newcomers and in Quebec with older workers and with job seekers living with all kinds of disabilities wanting to go back to work.
 She has been serving on the CASE Board of Directors since 2014.
-Finally, she has a Bachelor degree in PsychoEducation and a Business Administration Certificate from the University of Sherbrooke.
+She has a Bachelor’s degree in PsychoEducation and a Business Administration Certificate from the University of Sherbrooke.

 Maureen has been the President & CEO of CCRW since 2012.
-CCRW is the only national organization with the sole vision of equitable and meaningful employment for people with disabilities, and has been a strong advocate to this vision for over 40 years.
+CCRW is the only national organization with the sole vision of equitable and meaningful employment for people with disabilities and has been a strong advocate to this vision for over 40 years.
 Under Maureen’s leadership, CCRW has seen an increase in direct program service throughout Canada, as well as a more transparent, stream-lining of understanding the business case of hiring a person with a disability.
-Maureen provides insight to employer engagement through CCRW best practices and proven results.
+Maureen provides insight into employer engagement through CCRW best practices and proven results.

 Maureen has been very active in the cross-disability sector, currently focusing on employment issues.
 She has been involved with numerous committees and groups that increase awareness of and access for the disability sector and the Deaf community and is fluent in American Sign Language.